-The Southland region supports a wide range of manufacturing and processing capability and continues to offer numerous opportunities for investment within the region.
+The Southland region is home to a wide range of manufacturing and processing capabilities and offers numerous opportunities for investment within the region.

 The availability of quality aggregates, timber supplies, affordable land and an effective supply chain combined with a skilled workforce has seen many businesses thrive in Southland.